 Everywhere you turn, there are articles and news segments on the national opioid epidemic.
 The Poole Law Group is Maryland counsel for a consortium of law firms that are leading the mass tort action against the opioid distributors and manufacturers.
-The consortium is a litigation team of Levin, Papantonio, Thomas, Mitchell, Rafferty & Proctor, P.A., Baron & Budd, PC, McHugh Fuller Law Group, PLLC, Hill, Peterson, Carper, Bee & Deitzler, PLLC, Greene, Ketchum, Farrell, Bailey & Tweel, LLP and Powell & Majestro, PLLC.
+The consortium is an opioid lawsuit team of Levin, Papantonio, Thomas, Mitchell, Rafferty & Proctor, P.A., Baron & Budd, PC, McHugh Fuller Law Group, PLLC, Hill, Peterson, Carper, Bee & Deitzler, PLLC, Greene, Ketchum, Farrell, Bailey & Tweel, LLP and Powell & Majestro, PLLC.

 In Maryland, we are representing Allegany County, Washington County, St. Mary's County, the City of Cumberland, the City of Frostburg, and the City of Hagerstown.
 Our clients are part of the 2,600 plaintiffs participating in the consolidated lawsuit known the National Prescription Opiate Litigation or Multi-District Litigation (MDL) 2804.
 The National Prescription Opiate Litigation is overseen by U.S. District Judge Dan Polster in the Northern District of Ohio.
-The mass tort action is against the drug manufacturers and distributors (e.g., McKesson, Mallinckrodt, Purdue Pharma, Cardinal Health, and others) and the pharmacy defendants (e.g., Walgreens, CVS, Rite Aid, Walmart, and others) who have failed to detect and report suspicious orders of opioids, despite being required to do so by federal and state law.
+The mass tort opioid lawsuit is against the drug manufacturers and distributors (e.g., McKesson, Mallinckrodt, Purdue Pharma, Cardinal Health, and others) and the pharmacy defendants (e.g., Walgreens, CVS, Rite Aid, Walmart, and others) who have failed to detect and report suspicious orders of opioids, despite being required to do so by federal and state law.
 All prescribed opioids must flow through the distributors as federal law requires that opioids be distributed in a closed system.
 This is a case of the watchdogs abusing their position and shipping massive quantities of drugs to pharmacies and dispensaries and doing so deliberately without checks or stopgaps.
 The Track One bellwether trial set for October 21, 2019 for Plaintiffs Summit and Cuyahoga Counties settled for $260 million a few hours before its opening.
 Those Defendants settling included distributors AmerisourceBergen, Cardinal Health, and McKesson for a combined $235 million and Teva for an additional $25 million worth of Suboxone, the drug used to treat opioid addiction.
 Currently, the MDL 2804 has several additional bellwether cases prepared for trial but are being continued because of Covid-19: